You did your due diligence and researched what it is that Muslims actually believe.

 You may have even talked to a few Muslims about what Islam really is outside of news reports, extremism, and Hollywood stereotyping.

-You may actually have found that Islam speaks to you, that it makes sense, and you are considering becoming a Muslim yourself.
+And you may actually have found that Islam speaks to you, that it makes sense, and you are considering becoming a Muslim yourself.
 But you have so many questions you want answered before you take that leap of faith, quite literally.

 I get it.
 I have been there.

-I once was in this boat.
+And I once was in this boat.

 I believed in the absolute oneness of God, His message and His messengers (still do).
 But I was concerned with the hundred million things I didn’t know and worried deeply if this knowledge would be expected of me.